 Not all merchants will save money with one processor over the other.
 However, in most cases, Stripe fees vs. PayPal’s will be cheaper for most merchants who primarily sell online.
 International sellers who have to contend with cross-border and currency conversion fees will especially benefit from Stripe’s pricing over that of PayPal.

-The fact that the fixed portion of PayPal’s online per-transaction fee is now $0.49 (compared to $0.30 with Stripe) means that online PayPal merchants with small average ticket sizes will be paying more with each transaction.
+The fixed portion of PayPal’s online per-transaction fee is higher than Stripe’s, which means that online PayPal merchants with small average ticket sizes will be paying more with each transaction.
 This is unfortunate, as PayPal is otherwise a great choice for smaller eCommerce businesses.

 However, it’s a different story for physical sales, as PayPal’s swiped/dipped/tapped transaction fees are lower than those of Stripe.
 This, combined with the fact that PayPal’s POS functionality is stronger than Stripe’s, highlights PayPal’s advantage over Stripe for brick-and-mortar businesses.